 Sawmill Creek Wetlands

+Sawmill Creek has carved a series of ravines as it makes its way toward the Arthur Kill on its journey to drain the western portion of Staten Island.
+One may find a wide assortment of animals, including raccoons, muskrat, and rabbits.
 The marsh and surrounding wetlands are also a favorite site for several varieties of nesting colonial wading birds including, herons, egrets and ibis.

 ***Stay Safe- Bring a Friend When Visiting the Property***

 Rules, Regulations and Outdoor Safety

 Practice Leave No Trace principles (leaves DEC website) when recreating on state land to enjoy the outdoors responsibly, minimize impact on the natural resources and avoid conflicts with other users.

 For your safety and protection of the resource, the following regulations are in place:

 - All State Properties are Carry in Carry Out facilities.